open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-guest.md

-# Deploying Edge Microvisor Toolkit on Virtual Machines
+# Deploying Edge Microvisor Toolkit on Virtual Machines as Guest OS

 Below you will find all methods of deployment on Virtual Machines (VMs) supported by Edge Microvisor Toolkit.